ArnauPrat/sparksee-server/DOCKER_BUILD_README.txt

 The SPARKSEE_LICENSE is the license that Sparsity gives for your database.

 "myhostname" represents the name of your server machine that you will use to stablish connection.
 It can't be localhost.

+To connect to the server with a shell there is an available command called sqlline to query data using the Sparksee algebra.

+docker exec -i -t CONTAINER_ID sqlline